 Every day the FI Works sales and marketing platform generates a list of onboarding tasks for each frontline banker with all the information needed: talking points for calls and pre-developed emails and mailers.
 These task lists fed the bankers with everything they needed to be successful and drove consistent action.

 Campaign Dashboard Monitors Results

-Onboarding dashboards were developed by the FI Works account representative to ensure management and the bankers could track onboarding work queues and activities.
-Full transparency helped manage any changes to resources needed to keep the onboarding engine moving forward.
+Onboarding dashboards were developed by the FI Works account representative to ensure management and the bankers could track all onboarding work queues and activities.
+Full transparency helped manage any changes to the resources needed to keep the onboarding engine moving forward.

 Full Visibility to Attrition Rates

 Another valuable benefit from FI Works dashboard is the ability to tie activity to the results.
-In this case FI Works clearly reported the downward trending of new customer attrition rates directly to the specific onboarding programs.
+In this case, FI Works clearly reported the downward trending of new customer attrition rates directly to the specific onboarding programs.